-☑ Documented and implemented processes for reporting and responding to potential, suspected, alleged or actual harm, abuse and/or neglect of people using services, including critical incident reporting. ☑ Staff and management can describe and have an agreed understanding of: Common what constitutes as harm, abuse, neglect and exploitation how to respond, record and report to allegations or incidents of harm, abuse, neglect and exploitation internal and external processes for reporting and responding. ☐ There are processes for informing families of the organisation's duty of care to Families report significant harm or risk to relevant authorities including the department.
-Processes ensure families are aware of the organisation's obligation to report significant harm or risk of significant harm to relevant authorities including Domestic & Family DCSYW as per DCSYW's Critical Incident Reporting Policy.
-Violence ☑ Processes ensure families are aware of the organisation's obligation to report Sexual Violence & significant harm or risk of significant harm to relevant authorities including Women's DCSYW as per DCSYW's Critical Incident Reporting Policy Support The organisation maintains, implements and acts in accordance with Disability department's Critical Incident Reporting Policy and Preventing and Responding Services to the Abuse, Neglect and Exploitation of People with a Disability.
-Incident management policy and procedures, registers and reports relating to abuse, neglect and exploitation Feedback from people using services confirms an effective response of the organisation to allegations or concerns about harm, abuse and/or neglect and Suggestions the support provided of Evidence Records of staff training on: what constitutes harm, abuse, neglect and exploitation; how to respond to actual or suspected instances; and how to respond to, record and report allegations neglect and exploitation, and how to respond appropriately
+☑ Documented and implemented processes for reporting and responding to potential, suspected, alleged or actual harm, abuse and/or neglect of people using services, including critical incident reporting. ✓ Staff and management can describe and have an agreed understanding of: Common • what constitutes as harm, abuse, neglect and exploitation • how to respond, record and report to allegations or incidents of harm. abuse, neglect and exploitation internal and external processes for reporting and responding.
+Families There are processes for informing families and young people of the organisation's duty of care to report significant harm or risk to relevant Young authorities including the department.
+People Sexual Processes ensure families are aware of the organisation's obligation to report Violence & significant harm or risk of significant harm to relevant authorities including Women's DCYJMA as per DCYJMA's Critical Incident Reporting Policy.
+Support ☑ The organisation maintains, implements and acts in accordance with department's Critical Incident Reporting Policy and Preventing and Disability Services Responding to the Abuse, Neglect and Exploitation of People with a Disability.
+Incident management policy and procedures, registers and reports relating to abuse, neglect and exploitation.
+Feedback from people using services confirms an effective response of the organisation to allegations or concerns about harm, abuse and/or neglect and the support provided.
+Records of staff training on: what constitutes harm, abuse, neglect and exploitation; how to respond to actual or suspected instances; and how to Suggestions respond to, record and report allegations. of Evidence Staff can accurately describe what constitutes harm, suspected harm, abuse, neglect and exploitation and how to respond appropriately.
+Disability Services - A code of practice and policies that clearly prohibit all forms of abuse and overly restrictive behaviour management.